GLOBAL MARKETS-Oil rises for seventh session, U.S. stocks rebound

 Crude had slumped to a 10-month low last week as rising output revived concerns about global oil glut.

-A weaker greenback has made dollar-denominated crude less expensive for purchasers using other currencies.

-Ramped-up expectations for tighter monetary policy from major central banks and skepticism the Federal Reserve would be able to raise interest rates again this year has made the dollar less attractive.
+Rising expectations for tighter monetary policy from major central banks and skepticism the Federal Reserve would be able to raise interest rates again this year has weakened the dollar's appeal.

 The euro touched its strongest in nearly 14 months on Thursday, at $1.1445, while the dollar index touched a roughly nine-month low of 95.470 early Friday.